● Ecc 9:1 . . For I have taken

 ● Ecc 9:5-6 . . since the living know they will die.
 But the dead know nothing; they have no more recompense, for even the memory of them has died.
 Their loves, their hates, their jealousies have long since perished; and they have no more share till the end of time in all that goes on under the sun.

 On the face of things, those who have passed on experienced the final phase of life; the last item on their bucket list: and now have nothing left to do.
 They're all done.
 They were born (we all are) they lived (we all do) they died (we all will).
-And everybody not only experiences the final phase, but most everyone also experiences the common experiences of life-- love, hate, and rivalry.
+And everybody not only experiences the final phase, but most everyone also experiences the common experiences of life-- love, hate, envy, and jealousy.
 Every generation goes through the very same things while they're here.

 ● Ecc 9:7-10 . .
 Go, eat your bread in gladness, and drink your wine in joy; for your action was long ago approved by God.
 Let your clothes always be freshly washed, and your head never lack ointment.
 Enjoy happiness with a woman you love all the fleeting days of life that have been granted to you under the sun— all your fleeting days.
 For that alone is what you can get out of life and out of the means you acquire under the sun.
 Whatever it is in your power to do, do with all your might.
 For there is no action, no reasoning, no learning, no wisdom in Sheol, where you are going.

 Sheol is often interpreted "grave".
 That's a good choice of words for the man under the sun, i.e. a rational man thinking to himself whose perception of reality is moderated by what he can see going on around him in the physical universe rather than what he cannot see going on under his feet in the non-physical sphere.